ccnicholls99/ptekwpdev/doc/ptekwpdev.md

 At its core, PTEKWPDEV orchestrates three major layers:

+### **1. The Assets Layer**
+An independent external volume available to all projects.
+The assets volume is a local global resource for packaged distros that may not be available from public WP repos like Wordpress.com.
+For example...
+- Certain pro-level packages like ACF Pro, or Breakdance, that must be first downloaded and installed from locally attached storage.
+- Packaged dev_source where you need to test install, update, de-activation, or removal using the WP installer
+- Uploads or other packaged static resources you wish to distribute in an orderly, versioned manner.

+The assets layer is mounted into a docker container and available to all your deployed projects.
+It uses a simple versioning for assets storage as follows...
+- ptekwpdev_assets_volume/
+  - plugins
+     - pluginA.zip (unversioned)
+     - pluginB
+        - [version]
+           - pluginB-[version].zip
+  - themes
+     - themeA.zip (unversioned)
+     - themeB
+        - [version]
+           - themeB-[version].zip
+   - static
+     - staticAssetA.zip (unversioned)
+     - staticAssetB
+        - [version]
+           - staticAssetB-[version].zip

+You can add assets at anytime using APP_BASE/bin/asset_add.sh and then plug them into your project's wordpress provisioning and setup using wpcli.

+You can also list available assets using APP_BASE/bin/asset_list.sh

 ### **1. The App Layer (Global Environment)**
 This layer defines the **platform itself**.
 It includes: